-After this exercise—creating a meal planner and filling it out—I’m pretty much sold on meal planning for the entire week.
-However, if you give meal planning a try, I’d keep one or two slots blank in your plan for the unexpected—a work lunch, a dinner invitation to a friend’s, a night out.
+If you don’t usually meal plan and want to give it a try, I’d keep one or two slots blank in your plan for the unexpected—a work lunch, a dinner invitation to a friend’s, a night out.
 Things can come up and throw off your plans.
 Try not to stress about it.

 The best laid schemes o’ Mice an’ Men,